 Don’t forget to cool it down

 The CPU temperature for a Raspberry Pi should stay under 70 °C. Depending on your Raspberry Pi model and the apps you use, you might quickly reach this threshold.
-In this case, it’s a good practice to use on cooling solution.
+In this case, it’s a good practice to use on the cooling solution.
 It could be heat sinks, a fan, a passive case or anything else.

 Some models like the Raspberry Pi 3B+ have security in place.
 Over 60 °C the CPU clock speed will start to slow down, and so the performances will decrease.
-If you want to get the most of it, you need a good cooling solution.
+If you want to get the most out of it, you need a good cooling solution.

 I have tested many of them on this website.
 It depends on your preference and use, so I’ll let you determine the solution that seems the most interesting for you: